Frequently Asked Questions to dentists

 You should be seen every six months for a regular checkup and cleaning.
 In some cases, as with periodontal disease, we may recommend that you visit us every three months.

-When should my child go to the dentist for the first time?
+When should a child go to the dentist for the first time?

 Your child should see a dentist when the first tooth comes in, or before his or her first birthday – whichever comes first.